-Prior to volunteering in a classroom or chaperoning a field trip, all adults must complete a Megan's Law Clearance.
-The Megan's Law Clearance Forms are located in the main office.
-Please complete the form and return to the main school office along with a copy of your driver's license.
-At the time you turn in your form.
-The classroom teacher will contact volunteers/chaperones once clearance has been received.
-A list of all "Cleared Volunteers/Chaperones" will be kept on file in the main office.
+Prior to volunteering in a classroom or chaperoning a field trip, all adults must complete and/or show proof of:

+- Megan's Law Clearance-These forms are located in the main office.
+Please complete the form and return it to the main office along with a copy of your driver's license. - Influenza vaccination between August 1 and December 1 of each year. - Valid TB skin test-must be the actual skin test.
+The questionnaire is not sufficient. - Measles, Mumps and Rubella vaccination (MMR). - Tdap vaccination (whooping cough) - OC Parent Volunteer and Chaperone Code of Conduct Agreement-This form is located in the main office or in the classroom.

+Once all forms and immunizations have been returned the preschool classroom teacher will notify all parents that have been cleared.
+A list of all "Cleared Volunteers/Chaperones" will be kept in the main office.
 The Megan's Law Clearance is required to be completed by all interested persons every new school year.
-Orange Center School District also requires for all volunteers and chaperones to read and sign the OC Parent Volunteer & Chaperone Code of Conduct agreement.